phubbard/bandwidth_meter/README.md

 	num_pts_average=15

 Hopefully those make sense.
 Experimenting a bit, but 10Hz updates with 15-point averages seems to work pretty well.

+## Run it
+	./pushpull.py

+should suffice.
+Control-C will stop it and reset the meters to zero.

 ## Alternatives and further work
 You could use LEDs instead of meters to save money.
 No circuit change required, though discerning relative usage would be tricky.